ashish-kp/Boids_Boi/README.md

 To do:
 - Reduce complexity as the distance function is called almost 4*(number of boids)^2 times.
 - Maybe attach an invisible sphere with a collider so that the computation load is reduced.

+The same simulation using VPython [here](https://www.glowscript.org/#/user/p.b.ashish786/folder/MyPrograms/program/boids).

+It seems to be much more faster in VPython.

+If viewing in a mobile, please use the Puffin Browser.